-Accessory buildings are allowed only on lots 10,000 SF or larger.
-Accessory Dwelling Units, defined as buildings permitted for permanent residential occupation, are not allowed in Grand Peaks at Sisters.
+Accessory structures in Grand Peaks at Sisters are limited to outdoor pavilions and alllowed only on lots 10,000 SF or larger.
+Accessory Dwelling Units (ADU), defined as buildings permitted for permanent residential occupation, are not allowed, nor are sheds, greenhouses, detached garages, and other similar detached structures.